MattDodsonEnglish/English-Learning-Wiki/Grammar/Grammar.md

 #### Present + continuous aspect

-The continuous is always marked by *a form of the verb to be followed by a present participle (-ing)*
+The continuous is always marked by *a form of the verb to be followed by a present participle (-ing)*.
+It describes sentences happening _now or around now._

+> The system is down, but "Gennady *is working* on it."